TKovacs03/INST326-Project/README.md

         5. It also gives a description of the various workout that the user might perform.

+    workout_checkin function:
+        1. The user will be asked to state the intensity and difficulty at which they felt their workout was performed for which the user will answer with their intensity score as a number from 1-10, followed by a comma, and then their difficulty [too easy, too hard, just right].

+        2. The function will use sequence unpacking to store the user's answers into the variables "intensity" and "difficulty".

+        3. Based on the user's answers, it will perform various if statements to determine what the user should proceed doing for future workouts based on the intensity and difficulty.

+        4. The function will print out a description based on the intensity and difficulty specified by the user.

     BMR function:
+        1. It will utilize input data (gender, height, weight, age) from a JSON file containing user information.

+        2. The user's information will be utilized within a formula used to calculate the user's Basal Metabolic Rate (BMR).

+        3. There are two formula options, one for male (bmr1) and another for female (bmr2), and the function will utilize a conditional expression to determine which formula to use.

+        4. The user information pertaining to each parameter in the formula will be plugged into the formula and the function will then calculate and return user's BMR as the variable, "yourbmr".

     total_cal_intake function:
+        1. The function will use two arguments, the user's calculated bmr (bmr) and activity level (level).

+        2. The function takes the activity level stated by the user and checks to see if it matches the level for one of the if statements.

+        3. Once determined, the bmr will be multiplied by a set number in order to calculate the number of calories they need to intake; the calculation will be set to the variable "daily_cals"

+        4. The function will then return daily_cals back to the user as an integer

     calorie_tracker class: